ctallec/world-models/docs/README.md

-# Pytorch implementation of the "WorldModels"

-This page presents a reimplementation of the paper [World Models](https://arxiv.org/pdf/1803.10122.pdf) (Ha et al., 2018)[1] in pytorch on the [CarRacing-v0](https://gym.openai.com/envs/CarRacing-v0/) environment.
+This page presents a reproduction of the paper [World Models](https://arxiv.org/pdf/1803.10122.pdf) (Ha et al., 2018)[1] in pytorch on the [CarRacing-v0](https://gym.openai.com/envs/CarRacing-v0/) environment, with additional experiments on the impact of the recurrent network.
 The implementation is available [here](https://github.com/ctallec/world-models).

-## Summary of World Models
+# Summary of World Models

 *World Models* introduces a *model-based* approach to reinforcement learning.
 It revolves around a three part model, comprised of: